Revised : 04-24-2018

 MHCP cannot enroll or pay for services provided by individuals or entities that are identified on the OIG List of Excluded Individuals/Entities (LEIE) or on the MHCP Excluded Providers List.
 School districts are required to conduct a search of the excluded providers lists before they hire staff who will work with children on MHCP and on a monthly basis thereafter.
 Do not allow an individual or entity that is on the list to provide services to children on MHCP.

-To bill Medical Assistance for the federal share of covered IEP health-related services, districts and tribal schools must be enrolled with MHCP.
+To bill Medical Assistance (MA) for the federal share of covered IEP health-related services, districts and tribal schools must be enrolled with MHCP.

 The following Minnesota districts and tribal schools can enroll as IEP services providers and bill for IEP covered services (Out-of-state schools and districts cannot enroll as Minnesota IEP services providers):